Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 This tutorial shows how the AMDC's [Timing Manager](/firmware/arch/timing-manager.md) peripheral can be used to do the following:

 1. synchronize the start of sensor data acquisition to the PWM carrier and
-2. gaurantee that tasks are only run once new sensor data is available.
+2. guarantee that tasks are only run once new sensor data is available.

 ## Scheduling and Synchronizing